This headband is so easy and fun, you will want to make one in every color. This is a great beginner sewing project to

 To make your headbands you’ll need:

-- Stretchy knit fabric, 18 inches long* by 4 to 8 inches wide.
-Your final headband will be the (width of your fabric – 1 inch) / 2, so keep that in mind to decide on the width you want to use.
+- Stretch knit fabric, 18 inches long* by 4 to 8 inches wide.
+Your final headband will be the (width of your fabric minus 1 inch) divided by 2, so keep that in mind to decide on the width you want to use.
 The one I’m wearing in this post is 3 1/2 inches wide finished, and I cut the fabric 8 inches wide. *If you find store bought headbands tight, you may want to adjust my measurements.
 Measure your head where you want the headband to go, and then multiply that number by 0.8 and add seam allowances to get your personal measurement.
 If your fabric stretches less than 40%, multiply your head measurement by 0.9 instead.

 - Safety pin